danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 .. code:: javascript

-    var target = "foodnstuff";
+    var target = "n00dles";

 This first command defines a string which contains our target server.
 That's the server that we're going to hack.
-For now, it's set to `foodnstuff` because that's the only server with a required hacking level of 1.
+For now, it's set to `n00dles` because that's the only server with a required hacking level of 1.
 If you want to hack a different server, simply change this variable to be the hostname of another server.